Most of the web really sucks if you have a slow connection

 Still don't know why, but my Xfinity router routinely gets into a state where it drops the first 10 or so packets of any request.
 The first `ping 8.8.8.8` takes 3 seconds, the rest are the usual 0.1 second.
 Terrible.

-Try any crowded station on the South West Trains Wimbledon to Waterloo (London) and you'll a) still get blackouts for about 1/4 of the 25 minute trip (this is one of the most densely populated areas in Europe - no excuse - there are trains every 3 minutes) and b) at 3 of the 4 stations you'll stop at your vaunted 4g connection will drop to 1998 speeds due to contention.
+Try any crowded commute on the South West Trains Wimbledon to Waterloo (London) and you'll a) still get blackouts for about 1/4 of the 25 minute trip (this is one of the most densely populated areas in Europe - no excuse - there are trains every 3 minutes) and b) at 3 of the 4 stations you'll stop at your vaunted 4g connection will drop to 1998 speeds due to contention.
 I generally curse the complex sites in these situations because you'll easily be waiting 30-90 seconds for full load.

-BTW kudos on perfectly communicative yet lightweight web page.
+Incidentally, kudos on perfectly communicative yet lightweight web page.

 I'm already sick when I have to visit a webpage and it won't even load ANYTHING if I don't enable scripts on it.
 At least load the god damn text, I don't care if it'll look like trash, just don't show me a blank page...